Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 - Do not exile the protector.
 If a part is intense, assume it has a reason before trying to replace it.

-- Ask what it is afraid would happen if it stopped.
+- Ask what it fears would happen if it stopped.
 This reveals the nervous-system logic beneath the behavior.

 - Let the inner king or queen decide.
-Hear every part, then choose an action that serves the whole system rather than the loudest fear.8
+Hear every part, then choose an action that serves the whole system rather than the loudest fear.

 Practice